-Defendants Fraudulently Obtained Over \$30 Million in Government Service Contracts Using False Representations, Embezzled Over \$1.6 Million from Employee Benefits Plans
+Husband and Wife Fraudulently Obtained Over \$30 Million in Government Service Contracts, Embezzled Over \$1.6 Million from Employee Benefits Plans and Evaded Payment of \$492,961 in Taxes

-Baltimore, Maryland - Shaun Tucker, a/k/a "Shawn Turner," and "Mark Tyler," age 49, and his wife, Joanne Tucker, a/k/a "Joanne Krcma," "Jill Swanson," and "Jocelyn Turner," age 50, both of Keymar, Maryland, pleaded guilty today to charges in connection with defrauding the United States of over \$30 million in connection with obtaining government contracts, stealing over \$1.6 million in employee benefits and evading taxes.
+Baltimore, Maryland - U.S. District Judge J. Frederick Motz sentenced Shaun Tucker, a/k/a "Shawn Turner," and "Mark Tyler," age 50, of Keymar, Maryland, today to eight years in prison followed by three years of supervised release in connection with defrauding the United States of over \$30 million in obtaining government contracts, stealing over \$1.6 million in employee benefits and evading taxes.
+Judge Motz also entered an order that Shaun Tucker forfeit \$30 million and his residence in Keymar; and pay restitution of \$1.6 million for the employee benefit fraud, and \$492,961 to the IRS for tax evasion.

-The guilty pleas were announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge Steven Anderson, of the Washington Regional Office, U.S. Department of Labor - Office of Inspector General, Office of Labor Racketeering and Fraud Investigations; Special Agent in Charge Thomas Jankowski of the Internal Revenue Service - Criminal Investigation, Washington, D.C.
+The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge Steven Anderson, of the Washington Regional Office, U.S. Department of Labor - Office of Inspector General, Office of Labor Racketeering and Fraud Investigations; Special Agent in Charge Thomas Jankowski of the Internal Revenue Service - Criminal Investigation, Washington, D.C.
 Field Office; Marc I. Machiz, Director of the Philadelphia Regional Office of the Labor Department's Employee Benefits Security Administration; Special Agent in Charge Robert Craig of the Defense Criminal Investigative Service - Mid-Atlantic Field Office; Small Business Administration Inspector General Peggy E. Gustafson; and Brigadier General Keith M. Givens, Commander Air Force Office of Special Investigations.

-"The Tuckers' fraudulent actions deprived the federal contract employees of Quantell and Intaset of rightfully earned benefits under the Service Contract Act," stated Special Agent in Charge Steven D. Anderson, of the Washington Regional Office, U.S. Department of Labor - OIG, Office of Labor Racketeering and Fraud Investigations.
-"My office remains committed to investigating these types of crimes, and we will continue to proactively work with our law enforcement partners to bring corrupt individuals and companies to justice."
+"Shaun Tucker's criminal actions deprived the federal contract employees of Quantell and Intaset of rightfully earned benefits under the Service Contract Act," stated Special Agent in Charge Steven D. Anderson, of the Washington Regional Office, U.S. Department of Labor - Office of Inspector General, Office of Labor Racketeering and Fraud Investigations.
+"This sentencing sends a clear message that this type of criminal activity is reprehensible and will be aggressively prosecuted."